-The Department for Education published its 'Sexual violence and sexual harassment between children in schools and colleges' guidance in May 2018 to provide staff with advice and information on what this might like look and what to do if they have a concern or receive a report. https://www.gov.uk/government/publications/sexual-violence-and-sexual-harassment-between-children-in-schools-and-colleges
+Sexual violence and sexual harassment between children is now included in KCSiE 2022 to provide staff with advice and information on what this might like look and what to do if they have a concern or receive a report.

 In 2018 the NSPCC published their helpline report which showed that in 2016/17 the service provided over 3000 counselling sessions to children and young people concerned about being sexually assaulted by their peers.
-Experiences of this kind can be traumatic and distressing and it is essential that victims are reassured that they are being taken seriously, and will be given support and kept safe.
+Experiences of this kind can be traumatic and distressing and it is essential that victims are reassured that they are being taken seriously, will be given support, and kept safe.
 It is also important that the wishes of the victim are considered, in terms of how they want to proceed.

-- Sexual violence refers to the offences under the Sexual Offences Act 2003: rape, assault by penetration, sexual assault. - Sexual harassment includes: unwanted conduct of a sexual nature, sexual remarks, lewd comments, sexual jokes or taunting, displaying photos/images of a sexual nature, deliberately brushing against someone or interfering with someone's clothes, and sexual harassment that takes place online, including sexualised bullying, non-consensual sharing of sexual images or videos, upskirting, unwanted sexual comments on social media, and sexual exploitation.
+- Sexual violence refers to the offences under the Sexual Offences Act 2003: rape, assault by penetration, sexual assault. - Sexual harassment includes unwanted conduct of a sexual nature, sexual remarks, lewd comments, sexual jokes or taunting, displaying photos/images of a sexual nature, deliberately brushing against someone or interfering with someone's clothes, and sexual harassment that takes place online, including sexualised bullying, non-consensual sharing of sexual images or videos, upskirting, unwanted sexual comments on social media, and sexual exploitation.